 For who is the game called Snowboarding is perfect?

 Anyone can do snowboarding; however, in order to be a professional in this case, you need to possess certain qualities.
-Also, the best snowboard mask is very important for the warm touch in the wild weather.
+Also, the best snowboard mask is very important for the warm touch in wild weather.

 Snowboarding is a very tempting sport for people who are mainly adventurous, curious about the unknown and have a knack for coping with horrible situations.
 People with strong personalities will choose snowboarding.

 To be proficient in snowboarding you need to be proficient in handling the body, because, in this sport, the flexibility of the body is very important while walking through the snow.
-Personally, the body of the dancers is flexible, they can easily master if they practice snowboarding.
+Personally, the body of the dancers is flexible, they can easily master it if they practice snowboarding.

 How does snowboard work?